-(a) Information is as of December 31, 2014, the latest date for which information is available to the Company.
-According to a Schedule 13G filed by The Vanguard Group, Inc., which identified itself as an investment adviser, sole voting power is held with respect to 234,892 shares, shared dispositive power is held with respect to 224,383 shares and sole dispositive power is held with respect to 9,903,017 shares.
+(a) Information is as of December 31, 2015, the latest date for which information is available to the Company.
+According to a Schedule 13G filed by The Vanguard Group, Inc., which identified itself as an investment adviser, sole voting power is held with respect to 244,094 shares, shared voting power is held with respect to 12,600 shares, sole dispositive power is held with respect to 11,547,273 shares, and shared dispositive power is held with respect to 257,985 shares.

-- (b) Information is as of December 31, 2014, the latest date for which information is available to the Company.
-According to a Schedule 13G filed by BlackRock, Inc., which identified itself as a parent holding company, sole dispositive power is held with respect to all of such shares and sole voting power is held with respect to 6,191,992 shares. - (c) Information is as of December 31, 2014, the latest date for which information is available to the Company.
-According to a Schedule 13G filed by Wellington Management Group LLP, which identified itself as an investment adviser, shared voting power is held with respect to 5,336,693 shares and shared dispositive power is held with respect to 7,030,874 shares. - (d) Includes 15,500 shares acquired pursuant to Company benefit plans, as to which shares Mr. Berwick has sole voting power but as to which disposition is restricted pursuant to the terms of such plans. - (e) Includes 403,348 shares acquired pursuant to Company benefit plans, as to which shares Mr. Messmer has sole voting power but as to which disposition is restricted pursuant to the terms of such plans, an aggregate of 45,167 shares as to which Mr. Messmer has voting and dispositive power but disclaims pecuniary interest and 797,275 shares as to which Mr. Messmer shares voting and dispositive power with his wife. - (f) Includes 16,600 shares held by Novogradac Rivers Foundation, as to which shares Ms. Novogradac shares voting and dispositive power but in which she has no pecuniary interest, and 15,500 shares acquired pursuant to Company benefit plans, as to which shares Ms. Novogradac has sole voting power but as to which disposition is restricted pursuant to the terms of such plans. - (g) Includes 15,500 shares acquired pursuant to Company benefit plans, as to which shares Mr. Pace has sole voting power but as to which disposition is restricted pursuant to the terms of such plans. - (h) Includes 15,500 shares acquired pursuant to Company benefit plans, as to which shares Mr. Richman has sole voting power but as to which disposition is restricted pursuant to the terms of such plans.
+- (c) Includes 14,196 shares acquired pursuant to Company benefit plans, as to which shares Mr. Berwick has sole voting power but as to which disposition is restricted pursuant to the terms of such plans. - (d) Includes 428,738 shares acquired pursuant to Company benefit plans, as to which shares Mr. Messmer has sole voting power but as to which disposition is restricted pursuant to the terms of such plans, an aggregate of 45,167 shares as to which Mr. Messmer has voting and dispositive power but disclaims pecuniary interest, 500,000 shares held in trusts as to which Mr. Messmer has voting and dispositive power, and 330,849 shares as to which Mr. Messmer shares voting and dispositive power with his wife. - (e) Mr. Morial joined the Board of Directors on March 23, 2016, and no securities are beneficially owned. - (f) Includes 16,600 shares held by Novogradac Rivers Foundation, as to which shares Ms. Novogradac shares voting and dispositive power but in which she has no pecuniary interest, and 14,196 shares acquired pursuant to Company benefit plans, as to which shares Ms. Novogradac has sole voting power but as to which disposition is restricted pursuant to the terms of such plans. - (g) Includes 14,196 shares acquired pursuant to Company benefit plans, as to which shares Mr. Pace has sole voting power but as to which disposition is restricted pursuant to the terms of such plans. - (h) Includes 14,196 shares acquired pursuant to Company benefit plans, as to which shares Mr. Richman has sole voting power but as to which disposition is restricted pursuant to the terms of such plans. - (i) Includes 342,701 shares acquired pursuant to Company benefit plans, as to which shares Mr. Waddell has sole voting power but as to which disposition is restricted pursuant to the terms of such plans and 1,041,717 shares as to which Mr. Waddell shares voting and dispositive power with his wife.